rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

 -   Change model lists to arrays to simplify code?
 No for loop and list indexing.
+No check list, just individual reactives.

 -   Take a break and get away from your work.